portlandrobotics/common_platform/firmware/sbus_test/README.md

 - Ensure that R8 on the common platform board is not connected.
 - Flash your Teensy with sbus_test.ino.
 - Ensure your transmitter is setup to output on Channels 1 and 2.
 If you are using standard AETR- then the right stick will control the robot.
-- Ensure your transmitter is bound to your rx.
+- Ensure your transmitter is bound to your Reciever.
+- Ensure your receiver is in SBUS mode and not CPPM
 - Power it all up and try it out!

 -Important Parameters: